In the Tinkerer's Shed

 born with shims on our wrists.

-What’s missed, like the one nut needed
+What’s missing, like the one nut

-to take this rust and rattle and cinch it
+needed to take this rust and rattle

-all right, is a clear and terminal task.
+is a clear and terminal task.

 Comments